SankurTW/NeuroSpike/README.md

 2. **STDP**: Bi & Poo (1998) - "Synaptic Modifications in Cultured Hippocampal Neurons"
 3. **Event-based Vision**: Gallego et al. (2020) - "Event-based Vision: A Survey"

-## 🙏 Acknowledgments

-- Inspired by biological neural networks
-- Built for neuromorphic computing research
-- Designed for event-based sensors (DVS, ATIS, etc.)

-## 📧 Contact

-For questions or issues:
-- Open an issue on GitHub
-- Email: neurospike@example.com

----

-**Built with ❤️ for neuromorphic computing**